 How long to be French fluent?

-So, here's the million dollar question, how long does it take to become Fluent in French?
+The million dollar question, how long does it take to become Fluent in French?
 With French learning programs now named “Instant Immersion”, “5-Minute French”, and “French in 10-minutes a day”, it’s no wonder people misconceive how long it takes to become French fluent.

 Proficient = A2, B1

-Very Proficient/Fluent = B2, C1, C2
+Very Proficient/Fluent = B2, C1, or C2

 A study by Horwitz asked undergraduate students: “If someone spent one hour a day learning a language, how long would it take him/her to become fluent?”.
 Forty percent of the students questioned believed it would take 1-2 years.
 Horwitz describes this as “unrealistic” and indicates that students “who anticipate fluency in two years are destined for severe disappointment and thus would seem likely candidates for dropping out.”
 Keep in mind, this study was performed on University students in Texas, taking formal courses.